Connect with us

 Rep. Bonnie Watson Coleman Tests Positive For COVID Rep. Bonnie Watson Coleman Tests Positive For COVID

-Rep. Bonnie Watson Coleman tests positive For COVID after sheltering during U.S. Capitol siege
+Rep. Bonnie Watson Coleman tests positive for COVID after sheltering during U.S. Capitol siege

 Central Jersey